Beltane: Bonfires

-According to 18th century writers, in parts of Scotland there was another ritual involving the oatmeal cake.
+According to 18th-century writers, in parts of Scotland there was another ritual involving the Beltane bannock.
 The cake would be cut and one of the slices marked with charcoal.
 The slices would then be put in a bonnet and everyone would take one out while blindfolded.
 According to one writer, whoever got the marked piece had to leap through the fire three times.
 According to another, those present pretended to throw the person into the fire and, for some time afterwards, would speak of them as if they were dead.
 This "may embody a memory of actual human sacrifice", or it may have always been symbolic.
-A similar ritual (i.e. of pretending to burn someone in the fire) was part of spring and summer bonfire festivals in other parts of Europe.
+There was an almost identical May Day (Calan Mai) tradition in parts of Wales, and mock-burnings were part of spring and summer bonfire festivals in other parts of Europe.